EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.md

 ## Installation

 1. Ensure you have the base plugin installed, [Easy MailChimp by Yikes Inc](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/tree/staging)
-2. Download the latest release of the EU Law Compliance extension
+2. Download the latest release of the GDPR Compliance for MailChimp extension
 3. Go to Plugins > Add New > Upload Plugin and upload the .zip
 4. Either begin using with the default settings or head into the 'Edit Form' page and select the 'EU Law Compliance' tab at the top to customize the checkbox text and precheck state.
 5. Profit